 - unusual color or cloudiness in used dialysis solution

 - a catheter cuff that has been pushed out of the body

 These signs should be reported to the child’s health care provider immediately, so treatment can begin promptly.

-Read more in Treatment Methods for Kidney Failure: Peritoneal Dialysis.
+More information is provided in the NIDDK health topic, Treatment Methods for Kidney Failure: Peritoneal Dialysis.

 What is kidney transplantation?

 Kidney transplantation is surgery to place a healthy kidney from someone who has just died or a living donor, usually a family member, into a person’s body to take over the job of the failing kidney.
 Once kidneys fail because of chronic kidney disease (CKD), function cannot be restored, so transplantation is the closest thing to a cure.
 Children with a transplant will need to take medications every day to prevent their body from rejecting the new kidney and get regular checkups to make sure the new kidney is accepted and functioning properly.

 To receive a donor kidney, a child first undergoes a thorough medical evaluation at a transplant center.

 If the medical evaluation shows that the child does not have a condition that would prevent a successful transplant, the transplant coordinator places the child on a waiting list.